 Expand unique programs of specific state and local government agencies used for the furtherance of governmental and qualified purposes including the construction of transportation/transit (airports, ports), water/waste water system, power generation/transmission system, sewer system, schools, as well as facilities and equipment used in providing related qualified services to such entities.

 Some of the condition which must be met are:

-PARB will be issued only for the economic development facilities and federal income tax exemption benefit depends on satisfaction of certain requirements that are not complicated for the public agency owned and operated facilities
+PARB will be issued only for the public development facilities and federal income tax exemption benefit depends on satisfaction of certain requirements that are not complicated for the public agency owned and operated facilities.

 How to Apply